bketelsen/dlx/README.md

 The name of the template {guitemplate,clitemplate} is totally up to you.
 These are base images that will be used later to create your containers.
 You "provision" them by passing in a comma separated list of `provisioners`, which are bash scripts that install things or otherwise modify the base image.
 Provisioners live in the `~/.lxdev/provision` directory in your $HOME.
 They're created once and never again modified by `lxdev` unless you remove the directory and run `lxdev config -t` again.

+The `guibase` and `clibase` provisioning templates are automatically applied to `gui` and `cli` profiles, you do not need to specify them separately.
+Use caution in editing these provisioners, as it is possible features installed in these provisioners are expected by `lxdev`.

 You can, and should, modify the existing provisioners or create new ones based on your needs.

 The `profile` {gui,cli} is an lxc profile that's stored in `~/.lxdev/profiles`.
 They're standard `lxc` profiles that are applied when you create a template, then inherited by every container that's instantiated from those templates.